BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_06.md

 !enc(299, ["Surfing", "Fishing"], ["Good"])

 In the top right of the area, you can battle **Corsola**!
-To the left at night though... you can battle **Galarian Corsola**.
-Even better.
+To the left at night you can battle Galarian Corsola more easily than before.

 Enter the Jirukala Cavern to the left.
-Surf to the right to grab a hidden *Rock Gem*, then emerge on the left side and get *TM144 Cross Poison*.
+Surf to the right to grab a hidden *Rock Gem* and *Revive*, then emerge on the left side to get a hidden *Kee Berry* and *TM144 Cross Poison*.

-From here, surf west onto Route 5.
+Back in the Mynori Sea, surf west onto Route 5.

 !enc(301, nil, ["Old", "Good"])

+You can catch **Wugtrio** here as well.

 !battle(["Stacy",:AROMALADY,0], "Beach Field")